CameronBrooks11/fiberpath/docs/roadmap.md

 Last updated: 2025-11-19

-The roadmap focuses on delivering a production-ready Python port of Cyclone.
+The roadmap focuses on delivering a production-ready filament winding tool.
 Each phase lists the primary objectives, concrete tasks, and completion signals so we can track progress and keep scope under control.
 Phases should be executed sequentially unless otherwise noted.